Getting to Vision 67

 Mexican wool sweater and a leather cowboy hat while Jim was wearing his usual "native southern Illinoisian"

 cowboy boots, bluejeans, and snap button shirt.
-I looked like Ratso Rizzo in the Midnight Cowboy and I was with a
+I looked like Ratso Rizzo in the Midnight Cowboy and I was

-guy who dressed like the Marlboro Man.
+with a guy who dressed like the Marlboro Man.

-The Vision 67 Conference had already started so we quickly finished out dinner and beers and headed back to NYU.
+The Vision 67 Conference had already started so we quickly finished out dinner and beers and headed back to

+NYU.
 The conference was more mind boggling than our initiation into the Village gaybar scene.

 Jean Tinguely was on stage with his Rotozaza n 2 (a machine built out of found objects, lots of rusty junk, and

 hundreds of feet of bicycle chain.
-This Rube Goldberg contraption picked up beer bottles on one side of the stage
+This Rube Goldberg contraption picked up beer bottles on one side of the

-in a very unpredictable manner.
+and then in a very unpredictable manner.

-The next morning I was working the registration desk when one of the bigwig conference organizers stopped by to
+The next morning I was working the registration desk when one of the bigwig conference organizers stopped

-registration desk and I couldn't leave.
-As he walked away he looked back and recited five letters of the alphabet; o -
+cover the registration desk and I couldn't leave.
+As he walked away he looked back and recited five letters of

-p - i - u - m!
+the alphabet; o - p - i - u - m!

 Then he was out the door and gone."